Healing and Bodywork

 The potential for healing and transformation for individuals and for the planet is ENORMOUS when we gather in this way in a spirit of co-operation and good will.

-We offer a wide variety of holistic healing, mostly in exchange for donations.
-We recommend a donation of £6+ for each 15mins of treatment, by individual negotiation.
+We offer a wide variety of holistic healing, in exchange for a suggested donation.
+We recommend about £10+ for each 20mins of treatment, but all are by individual negotiation.
 We also offer inspiring group activities and workshops in our Workshop Dome, for free!

-There are over 60 therapists in the Buddhafield Healing Garden, where we usually have an “A-Z of Treatments” available, often including:
+There are about 50 therapists in the Buddhafield Healing Garden, where we usually have an “A-Z of Treatments” available, often including such specialities as:

-Acupuncture, Aromatherapy Massage, Bowen Technique, Chakra Balancing, Craniosacral Therapy, Crystal Healing, Deep Tissue Massage, EFT, Emmett Technique, Energy Healing, Herbal Medicine, Holistic Massage, Homeopathy, Hopi Ear Candles, Indian Head Massage, NLP, Reflexology, Reiki, Shiatsu, Swedish Massage, Thai Yoga Massage, Theta Healing & Vortex Healing — some day we might even have Zero Balancing!
+Acupuncture, Aromatherapy Massage, Bowen Technique, Chakra Balancing, Craniosacral Therapy, Crystal Healing, Deep Tissue Massage, EFT, Emmett Technique, Energy Healing, Facials, Herbal Medicine, Holistic Massage, Homoeopathy, Hopi Ear Candles, Indian Head Massage, NLP, Reflexology, Reiki, Shiatsu, Swedish Massage, Thai Yoga Massage, Theta Healing, and Vortex Healing — some day we might even have Zero Balancing!